jmitchell24/jpmitchell-ca/content/posts/x-macros.md

 The key idea is to repeat against the execution of a pre-processor macro.
 This ability can then be leveraged to eliminate large repeating patterns in your code, as well as guarantee correctness.

 Ever since I learned this technique, I have used it extensively in my own code.
 It makes working with enums in C++ much more functional than the base language allows.
 I have also used it to implement a light-weight form of polymorphism.
+The performance benefits are also pretty clear, this dog breed example could have been written with a lookup table, which would have incurred an additional memory and runtime cost.

 If you want more practical examples of this trick, see my code library [ut](https://github.com/jmitchell24/ut), which I actively maintain on github and uses x-macros throughout (hint: look specifically at [color.hpp](https://github.com/jmitchell24/ut/blob/master/include/ut/color.hpp).